maxtoroq/maxtoroq.github.io/XCST/index.md

 **XCST (eXtensible C-Sharp Templates)** is a language optimized for the production of XML and other formats.
 It's a more general-purpose version of XSLT.

 XCST compiles to C# or Visual Basic.
 The XCST compiler transforms XCST instructions to statements, using the expressions contained in the instructions.
-Here's an of an XCST module:
+Here's an example of an XCST module:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>